justunsix/dotfiles/README.md

   and can use the same configuration files (also called dotfiles).
 The dotfiles are regularly tested on Linux and Windows using latest stable versions of software.
-- For Linux / Unix only software, it can be run on Windows using Windows Subsystem for Linux (WSL), Cygwin, and/or MSYS2 on Windows (examples: Dolphin, GNOME, i3, rofi, fish, tmux, dunst, home manager).
+- For software usually only on Linux / Unix, it can be run on Windows using Windows Subsystem for Linux (WSL), Cygwin, and/or MSYS2 on Windows

 ## How Dotfiles are Managed